ennulife/ennulifeassessments/README.md

 ENNU Life is our proprietary health assessment platform that transforms subjective health goals into objective, measurable transformation opportunities.
 Built on mathematical transformation as a service, it provides:

 **Core Capabilities:**
-- **11 Specialized Health Assessments**: From hair loss to hormone optimization
+- **12 Specialized Health Assessments**: From hair loss to hormone optimization, including new Peptide Therapy
 - **Four-Engine Scoring System**: Quantitative, qualitative, objective, and intentionality factors
 - **HubSpot Integration**: 312 custom fields with real-time synchronization
 - **AI Medical Research System**: 10 specialist AI modules for biomarker research